gjoslyn/plex-s3fs-ec2/README.md

     * Allow Fallback to Insecure Connections can be configured in General settings
     * Video quality and  Automatically adjust quality (Beta) are in the Quality settings area

-- Then launch a browser locally and browse to http://[EIP or DNS]:3307/web which will begin the setup
+- Then navigate to http://[EIP or DNS]:3307/web which allows modification of libraries, settings, etc.

 ## Known issues: